HNLMS Johan de Witt: Service history

 Johan de Witts home port is in Den Helder.
 The ship has participated twice (2010 and 2013) in anti-piracy operations off the coast of Somalia, where it successfully disrupted pirate activities and patrolled the coast with the landing craft functioning as forward operating bases.
 Johan de Witt also supported the locals with medical assistance and supplying food and water.

 In October 2015 the ship participated in the NATO exercise Trident Juncture held close to Spain.
 In 2016 Johan de Witt took part in a joint Dutch-British exercise called Cold Response.
 Later that year she would participate in a joint German-Finnish-Swedish-Dutch exercise called BALTOPS.
 After this exercise she returned to the Netherlands for maintenance that would last a year.
 In the autumn of 2018 the ship would participate in the NATO exercise Trident Juncture.

 In September 2019 Johan de Witt and were sent to the Bahamas for humanitarian aid after the country was hit by Hurricane Dorian.
 The ships loaded supplies like food, water and medicines at the island of Sint Maarten before continuing to the Bahamas.

 On 6 September 2025 Johan de Witt departed Den Helder to replace De Ruyter as flagship of Standing NATO Maritime Group 1 (SNMG1).
 She will serve in this role for a duration of two and a half months.
 In October Johan de Witt took part in Merlin Trident 2025.
 In her role as flagship of SNMG1 she took part in patrols and trained with allies and partners.

 On 10 November Johan de Witt was replaced by Van Amstel as flagship of SNMG1 in Stockholm.
 After being replaced she is expected to arrive in Den Helder on 14 November.

+In Early February 2026 Johan de Witt was frequently seen at Marsdiep.
+That same month it was also announced that the ship would participate in the upcoming NATO mission Arctic Sentry.

+In March 2026 Johan de Witt took part in the military exercise Cold Response.
+During the exercise, it served as base for amphibious landings.